Background and Terms of Reference

 EMCa produced an Interim Report documenting the findings of the Review.

-EMCa has commenced Phase 2 of the Review process, which has involved developing options for determining wholesale electricity prices after this three year period.
-An Options Paper is currently available for feedback.
+EMCa has completed Phase 2 of the Review process, which involved developing options for determining wholesale electricity prices after this three year period.

-An update to the Terms of Reference can be found here:
+The Terms of Reference for Phase 2 of the review can be found here:

 Review of the Tasmanian Wholesale Electricity Market Regulatory Pricing Framework - Phase 2 Update to Terms of Reference (42Kb)